 Businesses that don’t adapt to the new travel industry are going to get left behind.
 If we don’t know about your hotel, we’re not staying there.
 If we don’t see pretty pictures of your destination, we’re not going there.
 We use social media in just about every stage of travel.
 We discover where we want to go on Pinterest and Instagram.
 We’ve ditched guidebooks in favour of travelling planning apps like Lonely Planet & Fodor.
 We’re not booking through travel agents, we have Expedia & Hopper and travel hacking websites to get us that cheap fare.
 We use Instagram, Facebook, Twitter & Snapchat to keep our family and friends updated with our epic moments as we go!

 While social media does catch a bad name, it has revolutionised the way we travel and I’m here for it!
 The world is more connected and smaller than ever before.
 Are you complaining?
-I’m not complaining!
+I’m not complaining! social media has become so complex nowadays that you can even keep in contact with your pets whilst abroad!
+If you were interested, a great way to do this is to use iPetCompanion so that you can video call your animal friends!
 The next time you see a couple on a vacation trying to snap their meal or get that perfect shot for Instagram, don’t judge, get with it!

 LET’S KEEP IN TOUCH!